Updated

 - a maximum fine of $10,000.6

-A judge may award a defendant with felony (or formal) probation lieu of prison time.
+A judge may award a defendant with felony (or formal) probation in lieu of a jail sentence.

 4. Are there related offenses?